oezgi/REP-Paper/README.md

 **Seasonal Comparison Within Each League:** Mann-Whitney U tests were conducted to evaluate differences between seasons for each league.
 These tests focused on actual results at home and xPoints at home, capturing how home performance varied across seasons and highlighting the impact of the COVID-19 pandemic on home advantage.

-The replication successfully reproduced the results of the original study, confirming its findings.
+The reproduction successfully reproduced the results of the original study, confirming its findings.
 These consistent outcomes validate the robustness of the original analysis and demonstrate the reproducibility of its conclusions regarding the impact of the COVID-19 pandemic on home advantage in football.

 ## Replicability